-FDIC Complaint and Appeals Process

-These guidelines permit persons to seek and, where warranted, obtain correction of non-compliant information or data disseminated by the FDIC.

-If you believe that information disseminated by the FDIC does not comply with OMB or FDIC guidelines, you may seek correction of this information by submitting a "Section 515 Complaint" to the FDIC, in accordance with the procedure set forth in this section.
+FDIC Complaint and Appeals Process: These guidelines permit affected persons to seek and, where warranted, obtain correction of non-compliant information or data disseminated by the FDIC.
+An "affected person" is someone who has suffered actual (not conjectural or hypothetical) harm caused by incorrect data or information subject to these guidelines and disseminated by the FDIC, or a person who is at imminent risk to sustain such harm.
+If you are an affected person, and you believe that information disseminated by the FDIC does not comply with these guidelines, you may seek correction of this information by submitting a "Section 515 Complaint" to the FDIC, in accordance with the procedure set forth in this section.
 These are known as Section 515 Complaints because the FDIC's data quality guidelines are issued pursuant to Section 515 of Public Law 106-554.
-The existence of the Section 515 procedure does not preclude you from contacting the FDIC by other methods to inquire about information disseminations or requesting corrections.
+The existence of the Section 515 procedure does not preclude you from contacting the FDIC by other methods to inquire about information dissemination or requesting corrections.
+By submitting a Section 515 complaint, the FDIC will track your complaint separately from other informal inquiries and you will have an appeal right if you disagree with the FDIC's initial response.